the-vishal-kumar/PointDNS-Heroku-Addon/README.md

 > While making changes in NS, please check domain forwarding, masking or SSL.

-> If SSL is already implemented on domain, then it must be uploaded and verified on the app or site where we are pointing the website to.
+> If SSL is already implemented on domain, then it must be uploaded and verified on the app or site where we are pointing the website/app to.